popeadam/Kometa/docs/kometa/guides/order.md

 #### Sorting the **groups** of Default collections

 Each group of collections created by the Kometa defaults has a default "collection section", so the are displayed in a standard order, which is shown [here](../../defaults/collections.md#collection-section-order).
-If you want to change the order in which the sections appear within the set of default-generated collections, you would use the `collection_section` template variable.
+If you want to change the order in which the sections appear within the set of default-generated collections, you would use the `collection_section` Template Variable.

 For example, these collection groups display in this order, by default: